Stupid Simple System

 Response Time Grade Reality Check

-Under 1 minute A+ Elite.
-Only possible with automation.
-You're capturing nearly every lead.
+Under 1 minute A+ Only possible with automation.
+But if you pull it off, you're catching almost every single lead.

 Missed Call Text-Back